Purchasing IT Equipment for Research

 If you believe your research will require one or more servers, you should contact the IS Service Desk to discuss your requirements before making a purchase.
 It may be possible to provision servers within the existing virtual environment, or to host new physical servers within University data centres, Information Services will be able to advise you on your options.

 The University data network – both wired and wireless – is operated by the Information Services Network & Security Services Team, where specialists aim to ensure high degrees of performance, reliability and security.
 Due to the design of our network, any expansion of or changes to the existing network need to be carried out by Information Services staff.
 This is to ensure that any new network infrastructure does not disrupt or interfere with existing services.

-If you believe your research will require additional wired or wireless network infrastructure, you should complete the following Networking Equipment for Research Staff form, which will be directed to the appropriate team.
+If you believe your research will require additional wired or wireless network infrastructure, you should contact the IS Service Desk to discuss your requirements.

 Information on requesting standard IT Equipment can be found on the Requesting IT Equipment page.

 You can also contact the IS Service Desk for further information: